smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/installing.rst

 Installing the Master
 ~~~~~~~~~~~~~~~~~~~~~

-If you are using a windowing system, find the icon for the Smart Spaces Master installer and double click on it.
+If you are using a graphical user interface system, find the icon for the Smart Spaces Master
+installer and double click on it.
 The installer is a Java jar file.

-If you are using a command line interface for your operating system, use the command
+If you are using a command line interface for your operating system, but still have a graphical
+user interface, use the command

 ::